What is a Multiethnic Church?

 As he provides these events and cohort opportunities for Send Network planters and other ministry leaders, Bryan brings a heart for church planting together with a passion to see multi-ethnic local expressions of the body of Christ that truly reflect their communities.

-These events are open to all Send Network-endorsed church planters.
-Select events may be available to other ministry leaders.
+These events are open to church planters, pastors, and ministry leaders.